Semaglutide for MASH: Does Metabolic Fix Cure Fibrosis?

 ② Mandatory Pair-Feeding

 GLP-1RAs powerfully suppress appetite.
-A pair-fed control arm is essential to separate direct drug effects from reduced food intake—required for peer review and regulatory acceptance.
+A pair-fed control arm is strongly recommended to separate direct drug effects from reduced food intake.
+No explicit regulatory mandate is documented in primary guidance, but the design has become a de facto practical standard because mechanism interpretation depends heavily on it.

 ③ Endpoint Hierarchy